OpenAI¶

 What it is¶

-OpenAI is a leading AI research and deployment company that provides high-performance Large Language Models (LLMs), including the GPT-5 family and coding-specialized model lines.
+OpenAI is a leading AI research and deployment company that provides high-performance Large Language Models (LLMs), including the GPT-5.4 and GPT-5.3 families and coding-specialized model lines.

 What problem it solves¶